lmlepin9/AmBe_source_watcher/README.md

 This code is used to implement a person identificator using a deep neural network model.
 It receives the feed from a camera using the RTSP stream.

-# Dependencies
+## Dependencies

-You should make sure you download the following files to this directory
+Before doing anything, download the following files to this directory

 [MobileNetSSD_deploy.prototxt](https://drive.google.com/file/d/0B3gersZ2cHIxRm5PMWRoTkdHdHc/view?resourcekey=0-1Lpfs4EvGDeCQz12AF64hQ)